SakiburReza/Probabilistic-Model/README.md

 At each time step, you can only take sensor reading at exactly one grid cell.
 Please note, presence of obstacles does not impact the ghost sensing capability of the sensor.
 ##Task

-You have to model the aforementioned problem using HMM.
-At each time step, you should show the probability of Casper being in a cell for every grid cell both before and after you detect his presence in a cell with the sensor.
-Please check this demonstration for more clarification.
+I had to model the aforementioned problem using HMM.
+At each time step, I showed the probability of Casper being in a cell for every grid cell both before and after I detected his presence in a cell with the sensor.